 In addition to your options for managing Payment Instructions, eligible Consumer and Business Accounts may also permit use of Digital Services to initiate a stop payment order.
 A stop payment order is a formal request to stop the payment of a paper check, series of checks, or an electronic payment (ACH/Debit).
 If you believe that your check book or debit card is lost or stolen, or you otherwise believe someone may attempt to initiate unauthorized transactions on your account, please call our Fraud Liaison Center immediately (877-595-6256).
 Stop payment orders are described in more detail in the account agreement for your account, and the charge for each stop payment order will be the current charge for that service as detailed in the Consumer or Business Pricing Information Disclosure.

 Submitting a stop payment order does not guarantee that the payment will be stopped; our ability to process a stop payment order will depend on the payment method and whether final payment has been made.
 A stop payment order does not change the existing agreement you may have with the payee and the payee may still have the right to collect payment.
-If you need to cancel a stop payment order, it can take up to seven Business Days.
+If you need to cancel a stop payment order, you may cancel the request within Digital Services or by contacting us.
+Stop payment orders that are canceled through Digital Services or by calling us will be processed immediately.
+If you notify us in writing, it can take up to seven Business Days to process the cancelation.

 Electronic payments: You must request the stop payment order at least three Business Days before the scheduled payment date to ensure that the payment has not started processing.
 If your electronic payment has already started processing, or has completed processing, you cannot initiate a stop payment order or otherwise stop the payment.
 A stop payment order for an electronic payment does not expire.
 If you order us to stop a preauthorized recurring payment at least three Business Days before the payment is scheduled, and we do not do so, we will be liable for your losses or damages.